TRIP steel

+The two options for a FCC alloy to absorb energy from stress loading: TWIP and TRIP.

 TRIP steel are a class of high-strength steel alloys typically used in naval and marine applications and in the automotive industry.
 TRIP stands for "Transformation induced plasticity," which implies a phase transformation in the material, typically when a stress is applied.
 These alloys are known to possess an outstanding combination of strength and ductility.

 Microstructure

 TRIP steels possess a microstructure consisting of austenite with sufficient thermodynamic instability such that transformation to martensite is achieved during loading or deformation.
 Many automotive TRIP steels possess retained austenite within a ferrite matrix, which may also contain hard phases like bainite and martensite.
 In the case of these alloys, the high silicon and carbon content of TRIP steels results in significant volume fractions of retained austenite in the final microstructure.

 TRIP steels use higher quantities of carbon than dual-phase steels to obtain sufficient carbon content for stabilizing the retained austenite phase to below ambient temperature.
 Higher contents of silicon and/or aluminium accelerate the ferrite/bainite formation.
 They are also added to avoid formation of carbide in the bainite region.

 For use in naval and marine applications, both martensitic/austenitic and fully austenitic steels have been of interest due to their exhibited large uniform elongation, high strength, and high fracture toughness.
 These properties are exhibited because of a deformation-induced martensitic transformation from parent phase (FCC γ austenite) to the product phase (BCC α' martensite).
 This transformation is dependent on temperature, applied stress, composition, strain rate, and deformation history, among others.